 Cabinet approves fifth semiconductor unit in India

-The government launched the India Semiconductor Mission and the display manufacturing ecosystem with an outlay of ₹76,000 crore in December 2021
+The cabinet approved Kaynes Semicon's ₹3,307 crore semiconductor unit in Sanand, Gujarat.
+It's the fifth unit under the India Semiconductor Mission, boosting total investment to ₹1,52,307 crore.

-The Union Cabinet on Monday approved a proposal by Kaynes Semicon to set up a semiconductor unit in Sanand, Gujarat, with an investment of ₹3,307 crore (US$394.15 million), electronics and information technology minister Ashwini Vaishnaw said.
+The cabinet on Monday approved a proposal by Kaynes Semicon to set up a semiconductor unit in Sanand, Gujarat, with an investment of ₹3,307 crore (US$394.15 million), electronics and information technology minister Ashwini Vaishnaw announced.

-This is the fifth semiconductor unit to be approved under the India Semiconductor Mission (ISM), the second to be set up in Sanand.
+This is the fifth semiconductor unit to be approved under the India Semiconductor Mission, the second to be set up in Sanand.
 It brings the total investment to ₹1,52,307 crore (US$18.15 billion).

 The Kaynes Semicon ATMP (assembly, testing, marking and packaging) unit will be able to produce about 6 million chips a day which will be used in industries, automobile sector, electric vehicles, consumer electronics, telecom equipment, and mobile phones.